-Meshtastic lets you use inexpensive (~$30/board) GPS radios as extensible mesh communicators.
-It’s great for hiking, skiing, climbing – essentially any hobby where you might not have reliable internet access.
+lets you use inexpensive (e.g. $30/board) GPS radios as extensible mesh communicators.
+It’s great for any hobby where you might not have reliable internet access.
 Each member of your mesh can see the location and distance of all other members and receive text messages sent to your private group chat.
-Data automatically forwards as needed, so everyone can receive messages from even the furthest member.
+Data automatically forwards as needed, so everyone can get messages from even the furthest member.
 Josh Nass of Ham Radio Crash Course gives a great overview in this video.

 1. Select your hardware

-If you’re comfortable soldering and want just the board I recommend the LILYGO® TTGO Meshtastic T-Beam V1.1 w/ NEO-6M ($26.35), which comes with Meshtastic pre-installed and an OLED display (unattached).
+If you’re comfortable soldering and want just the board I recommend the LILYGO® TTGO Meshtastic T-Beam V1.1 ( $27 – $30), which comes with Meshtastic pre-installed and an unattached OLED display.
 You just need to solder the display to the board, throw in a battery, and it’s ready to go!

-Note: If you don’t go with this board, make sure to follow 7.
-Updating Firmare to load Meshtastic onto your board before you try connecting to it.
+Note: If you purchase a different board without Meshtastic installed, make sure to follow 7.
+Flashing & Updating Your Device to load it onto your board before you try connecting to it.

 Make sure to get the board frequency for your country: